03Farhan/ecosystem-collaboration-tool/README.md

 ## Welcome to Ecoystem Collaboration Tool.

 An IBM Cloud account is required to run this webapp.
-After creating an account follow these instructions in order to create your Watson Collection.
+After creating an account follow these instructions in order to create your Watson Collection and enter the information to access the Collection in the template.env file located in "./backend".

 1. Login to your account and click on "Create resource".